WXGopher/gopher-notes/README.md

 > Numerical Solution of Time-Dependent Advection-Diffusion-Reaction Equations by Jan Verwer and Williem Hundsdorfer

-A comprehensive book on Method of Lines on parabolic PDEs.
+A comprehensive book on the Method of Lines on parabolic PDEs.

 > Computational Geometry: Algorithms and Applications by De Berg Mark et al.

 A really nice textbook with examples on applications.
-You might have seen this is the textbook for several computational geometry courses, and there IS a reason for that :)
+You might have seen this being the textbook for several computational geometry courses, and there IS a reason for that :)

 >  The Algebraic Eigenvalue Problem by James Wilkinson